Learn more about zero trust:

 A ZTNA solution can serve up more granular information because it’s directly connected to the endpoint and the app and continuously inspecting all traffic.
 This helps security operations teams establish a baseline for risk, further minimising any potential damage from unauthorised access.

 Convergence is key for stronger security.
-While ZTNA can run independently, it’s stronger when applied to the SASE architecture.
+While ZTNA can run independently, it’s stronger when applied to the SASE architecture, working in combination of a zero trust strategy.
 Integrating ZTNA with secure web gateways (SWG) and cloud access security brokers (CASB) leads to more streamlined, powerful security across the attack surface.